Outbound webhooks

 Webhook payloads

-All webhook payloads from MessageDesk are delivered as Event objects.
+MessageDesk delivers all webhook payloads as Event objects.
 Each Event contains the data relevant to the specific trigger.Example: MessageReceived event

 When a message is received, the webhook payload includes aMessage object: